peterampazzo/living-in-denmark/README.md

 ## Grocery
 ### Online Shopping 🛒
 Nej, there's no Amazon here 🫣 You can still place orders on Amazon.de and have it delivered at your address in Denmark.
+[PriceRunner](https://www.pricerunner.dk/) is a widely used price and product comparison site in Scandinavia.

 If you come across a local e-commerce site and you're unsure about its trustworthiness, I recommend looking it up on Trustpilot to see if there are any reviews and what its rating is.
 Additionally, make sure to check if MobilePay is listed among the supported payment methods, as the company should be registered in Denmark.